The Workbench Scripting Shell features the Files, Globals, Classes, Modules, and Notifications tabs, in addition to the main Shell tab.

 tab.
 Clicking a class causes a brief description of the class to

-be displayed in a panel below the classes explorer.
+be displayed in a panel below the classes explorer, as shown in

 When the Classes tab is selected, the list displays the following items: